SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex1/readme.md

  </details>
 -->

-## Exercise 1.5: Preview the Travel App
+## Exercise 1.5: Publish the Service and Preview the Travel App
 [^Top of page](#)

 > Publish the local service endpoint of your service binding ![service binding](images/adt_srvb.png) and start the _Fiori elements App Preview_.